By Sandi Gohn

 Founded on April 23, 1908, the Army Reserve is a diverse group of dedicated citizen-soldiers who serve part-time in the military while simultaneously maintaining a civilian career and lifestyle.

-In honor of the Army Reserve’s 111th anniversary, we dug up 11 need-to-know facts about this group of civilian soldiers.
+We dug up 10 need-to-know facts about this group of civilian soldiers.
 Take a look:

 1. Army reservists who have been called to active duty and have served for 10 or more years are eligible to receive the Armed Forces Reserve Medal.